jasontdc/maxwebdata-zap-app-example/README.md

 And when you're ready to start building out your own functionality, check out the latest Zapier docs: https://github.com/zapier/zapier-platform/blob/master/packages/cli/README.md.

+## What's Next?

+Ok, so you've got your custom Zap App deployed, and you're using it to create and search for Custom records in your Zaps.
+Now it's time to start adding your own functionality.

+As you know from the Zapier Platform CLI Tutorial (you did read it, didn't you?), the core of a Zap App consists of triggers, creates, and searches.
+So when it comes to building on top of this example, you will probably want to update or replace the example "Custom" trigger, search, and create actions, and to add your own.

+The [Zapier CLI Platform documentation](https://github.com/zapier/zapier-platform/blob/master/packages/cli/README.md#triggerssearchescreates) contains information on how to implement triggers, searches, and creates in a Zap App.
+The information on [Input Fields](https://github.com/zapier/zapier-platform/blob/master/packages/cli/README.md#input-fields) is also useful when it comes to adding user input fields to your Zap actions.

+And for information on working with the Maximizer.Web.Data API, you'll want to refer to the [Maximizer.Web.Data Reference](https://developer.maximizer.com/doc/maximizerwebdata) on the Maximizer Developer Connect site.
+And if you have any questions about using the Maximizer.Web.Data API or run into any issues when using it, you can post them in the [Maximizer.Web.Data Forum](https://developer.maximizer.com/forums/maximizerwebdata) on the Maximizer Developer Connect site (I hear the moderator is pretty friendly).

 ## Additional Notes

+## A Disclaimer

+This example project is not supported by or affiliated with Maximizer or Zapier in any way.
+If you encounter any problems with the example, please create an issue here, but don't expect support or help from Maximizer or Zapier.
+Oh, and it will not work with the Maximizer CRM Live cloud product (though you could easily extend it to add CRM Live support if you were so inclined).

 ### Test Coverage